peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

     the increase over expected relative abundance may have been related to cross‐sample contamination.

-If we set that aside as a one off event, then the next worst contamination at 32 copies might be taken into consideration for a general minimum abundance for amplicon library one. i.e. using 10 is arguably too low, and perhaps our default of 100 is overly strict.
+Looking at the DNA extraction control alone, the THAPBI PICT default threshold of 100 seems reasonable.
+However, if we set that aside the likely *Fusarium graminearum* contamination, then the next worst contamination in any of these four controls is at 32 copies, so you might argue 100 is a little harsh?

+Certainly I think for amplicon library one, a threshold of 10 is too low, but it could be defended for amplicon library two (where the controls had up to four copies of an unwanted sequence).

 Missing positive controls
 -------------------------